maicallist/CCS_engine_102/docs/ccs_engine_dev.md

 The API is an important thing.
 I've seen some examples people claim that they made an engine.
 But the truth is, they just steal some code from OpenSSL library.
 Their algorithm cannot be access through **OpenSSL EVP interface**.
 If you don't know what EVP is, it's a high level api that hides all cryptographic details from users.
 It's a fool-proof api, or intends to be one.
 That's the goal you should aim for, hiding your custom algorithms behind OpenSSL EVP interface, so users won't make any stupid mistakes.
 They always do, no offense, we all do.
 Thus, exposing you low level error prone api would be a bad idea.

+## <a name="goal"></a> Goal
+Through this tutorial, we are going to insert following algorithms

+* SM2 - EC based cryptosystem
+* SM3 - message digest
+* SM4 - feistel cipher

+*Note* all algorithms above are available from OpenSSL 1.1.1.
+*Note* No algorithms above are optimized for performance.

 ## <a name="pre-checks"></a> Pre-Checks
 Probe an customized engine into OpenSSL is only allowed after version **0.9.7**.